 There is NO LIMIT to how many misdemeanors you may expunge under §16-90-1405.
 Theoretically, you could be arrested and convicted of the same misdemeanor a thousand times and you could still tell the court you’ve changed and want your record sealed.

 If you have a felony conviction, check out my other blog post: How to Seal a Felony Conviction in Arkansas.

 First, we have to determine whether or not you qualify for a misdemeanor expungement.

-Most misdemeanors are eligible for expungement 60 days after the completion of the punishment or sentence.
-A sentence is complete after you are released from jail, the end of your probation, when you’ve paid off all the fines/costs/restitution, paid to reinstate your license if it was suspended, etc. If the judge denies your petition to seal a “60 day” misdemeanor, then you have to wait 90 days before you file another petition.
+Most misdemeanors are immediately eligible for expungement after the completion of the punishment or sentence (prior to 2019 there was a 60 day wait time).
+A sentence is complete after you are released from jail, the end of your probation, when you’ve paid off all the fines/costs/restitution, paid to reinstate your license if it was suspended, etc. If the judge denies your petition to seal, then you have to wait 90 days before you file another petition.

 Some misdemeanors take 5 years before they are eligible to be expunged, those are:

 - Negligent Homicide,